mint-philosophy/coding-agents-for-research/BRAIN_DUMP_ORGANIZED.md

 Linux has always felt inaccessible to me.
 The terminal commands, the configuration files, the dependency chains—it was a world I barely understood conceptually and definitely couldn't navigate practically.
 Claude Code changed that.
 I got the keyboard structured to feel like using a Mac, with all the same muscle memory and shortcuts.
 I installed, auditioned, and deleted applications rapidly, experimenting with alternatives in ways that would have been too tedious before.
 I changed the look, tweaked the behavior, and made it robust and unconstrained.

 The most excessive project was building system-wide autocorrect running Qwen 3B on the GPU.
 This is complete overkill—a 3-billion parameter model for spell-checking—but it's a massive improvement over Espanso, which I found really frustrating to use (I tried a bunch of others too).
 More importantly, I love the fact that I have complete digital autonomy on this machine.
 No bossware, no telemetry I didn't consent to, maximal customization ability.
 I couldn't really justify the time I spent getting all this done (I have a couple of perfectly serviceable macs, that I can work fine on), but it was really fun, and it gave me some hope that I can maintain digital autonomy even as the primary operating systems become ever more locked down, even at the BIOS level.

 ---

-## Practical Applications

-The practical applications quickly became more serious.
-I'm involved in faculty hiring at JHU, and we have over 2000 candidates to review.
-I needed to identify candidates with AI-related research interests.
-All it took was a python script to search for regular expressions and put the results into a spreadsheet, but that was definitely beyond my coding ability.
-Claude nailed it (and note: everything was processed locally, using the script on my machine; nothing was passed to the server).
-And the script was deterministic, which meant I could be confident there were no false negatives—anyone with relevant keywords in their materials would be caught.
-What would have taken days of manual review took minutes to run and produced a clean list I could work through systematically.

----